 If you’re renovating your kitchen and choose an over the range microwave, be aware that replacing it may require an adjustment to your cabinets or molding.

-Kitchen experts with Harrisburg Kitchen and Bath offer several suggestions for dealing with sizing adjustments, including updates to upper cabinets and re-fitting crown molding.
+There are several different methods for dealing with sizing adjustments, including updates to upper cabinets and re-fitting crown molding.

 Appliance technology is always changing and improving, and cooking capabilities and size change accordingly.